Cash advances are travel related payments made before a trip begins. They should be used sparingly.

 Reconcile a Cash Advance

-- Create an expense report.
+- Create an expense report in AggieExpense.

 - Select the check box for the cash advance that you want to associate with the current report.